ministryofjustice/c100-heroku-terraform/README.md

     source .env
     make build

-This will create the application on Heroku.
+This will create your (empty) application on Heroku.

+If you have created your application in the shared MoJ Heroku account, you may need to add your personal account as a collaborator, so that you can deploy your code without having to log in using the main MoJ Heroku credentials.